Rogdham/pyzstd/index.rst

         Used for *mode* parameter in :py:meth:`~ZstdCompressor.compress`, :py:meth:`~ZstdCompressor.flush` methods.

-        Flush any remaining data, and close current :ref:`frame<frame_block>`.
+        Flush any remaining data, and close the current :ref:`frame<frame_block>`.
 Usually used for traditional flush.

         Since zstd data consists of one or more independent frames, data can still be provided after a frame is closed.